eniklas/resume/erik-niklas-resume.md

 **Job Responsibilities**

-* Create and maintain tooling to abstract and manage Amazon VPCs for the entire company
+* Create and improve tooling to abstract and manage Amazon VPCs for the entire company
-* Assist customers migrating from Cloudbees (Jenkins) to GitHub Actions
+* Assist customers in migrating from Jenkins to GitHub Actions
 * Design and implement a generalized infrastructure CI/CD system suitable across the organization
 * Advise leadership on strategic goals and team health

+**Special Accomplishments**

+* Revamped development and CI processes for an existing Python project, including fully automated version management, greatly improving development efficiency for the team
+* Created process for identifying and safely deleting unused VPCs
+* Proposed a sustainable support model for GitHub Actions for a partner team

 *Infrastructure Engineer (tooling and automation team), Riot Games, April 2022 - December 2023*